 Knowledge Level: Intermediate

-1500: A mid-afternoon snack is vital to avoid a late afternoon energy crash that could leave you weak for your race or cause you to eat unhealthy sugary or fatty snacks.
+A mid-afternoon snack is vital to avoid a late afternoon energy crash that could leave you weak for your race or cause you to eat unhealthy sugary or fatty snacks.
 Make sure you have some healthy snacks to hand such as nuts, seeds, orchard fruit, a bowl of cereal, a yoghurt or an energy bar.

-For a typical 45-minute circuit race, your pre-race nutrition and hydration should be adequate.
+For a typical 45-minute circuit race, your pre-race nutrition and hydration such also be adequate.
 If the conditions are exceptionally hot you might want a bottle of water on the bike but there’s little point in using a carbohydrate sports drink as you won’t benefit from the fuel during the race.

 For a track league with multiple events over a two hour period with warm-ups and cooldowns on rollers, you’ll want to keep sipping on an electrolyte drink throughout and maybe use a gel at the midway point.